-Potential for distinguished academic and professional achievement is the principal criterion for admission to the Master of Public Administration program.
-In assessing an application, the admission committee evaluates:
+An applicant’s potential for distinguished academic and professional achievement is the principal criterion for admission to the Master of Public Administration program.
+In assessing applications, the admission committee evaluates:

 - future promise as indicated by performance on the Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT), and letters of recommendation